 |Case Leaders:||Salvatore J. Graziano, John Rizio-Hamilton, Scott R. Foglietta|

 |Case Team:||Jai K. Chandrasekhar|

-This is a securities class action on behalf of all persons or entities who purchased or otherwise acquired American Depository Shares (“ADSs”) of Luckin Coffee Inc. (“Luckin” or the “Company”) during the period from May 17, 2019 through July 15, 2020, inclusive (the “Class Period”), including Luckin ADSs purchased in or traceable to the Company’s initial public offering of ADSs conducted on May 17, 2019 (the “IPO”) or Luckin Coffee ADSs purchased in or traceable to the Company’s secondary public offering of ADSs conducted on January 10, 2020 (the “SPO,” and with the IPO, the “Offerings”).
+This is a securities class action on behalf of all persons or entities who: (1) purchased or otherwise acquired the publicly traded securities of Luckin Coffee Inc. (“Luckin” or the “Company”) during the period from May 17, 2019 through April 6, 2020, inclusive (the “Class Period”); (2) purchased or otherwise acquired Luckin Coffee American Depositary Shares (“ADSs”) in or traceable to the Company’s initial public offering of ADSs conducted on May 17, 2019 (the “IPO”); and/or (3) purchased or otherwise acquired ADSs in or traceable to the Company’s secondary public offering of ADSs conducted on January 10, 2020 (the “SPO”).
+The case alleges claims under Sections 11, 12(a)(2), and 15 of the Securities Act of 1933 and Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 against Luckin, the underwriters of the IPO and SPO, and certain of Luckin’s executive officers and directors.

-Beginning in February 2020, investors filed several related actions against Luckin, certain of its directors and officers, and underwriters of the Company’s IPO and SPO, alleging violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Sections 11, 12(a)(2), and 15 of the Securities Act of 1933.

 On May 15, 2020, District Judge Lewis J. Liman of the U.S. District Court for the Southern District of New York consolidated the related actions.
 On June 12, 2020, Judge Liman appointed Louisiana Sheriffs’ Pension & Relief Fund as co-Lead Plaintiff and Bernstein Litowitz Berger & Grossmann LLP as co-Lead Counsel for the class.